badi-al-zaman/python-tutorial/README.md

 # Python Tutorial Series

-Welcome to the **Python Tutorial Series**, a structured set of lessons designed to take you from beginner to advanced Python programming.
+Welcome to the **Python Tutorial Series**, a structured set of lessons designed to learn you the main principles of python programming.

 This repository is divided into three main sections: